 Social media analytics as a complaint management tool

 In industries such as financial services where complaints run high, it’s especially important to have an effective complaint management strategy to improve customer experience.
-One powerful tool is using text analytics to monitor and understand negative feedback on social networks so the business can prioritize actions to resolve issues early on, improve customer service, and reduce risk.
+One powerful tool is using natural language processing (NLP) and text analytics to monitor and understand negative feedback on social networks.
+Insights can help the business prioritize actions to resolve issues early on, improve customer service, and reduce risk.

-Our social media analytics solutions help companies drive measurable business improvements with a multifaceted approach:
+Our social media analytics services help companies drive measurable business improvements with a multifaceted approach:

 - Active monitoring of social media networks to identify, categorize, and analyze customer feedback and consumer perceptions about your brand and industry.

 - Action plan for establishing a strong social media presence across multiple platforms to build direct engagement with customers and help meet key business objectives.